 Nouns are people, places, and things.
 These can be concrete, real-life things or even abstract ideas: der Mann, der Hund, die Lampe, der Computer, das Wetter, das Licht,....

-In German, nouns usually come with an article.
-Nouns almost always come with an article.
+Nouns almost always come together with an article.

 - Masculine (der)